davidchua/vault2secrets/README.md

 ### Deploying

-To deploy, run the following:
+To deploy, you can find the example scripts in `examples/`

-`make deploy`

-This will create a Docker image where the binary will be built and stored.

-You can then take the image and push it to a Docker Registry of choice.
+TL;DR

+1. `kubectl create -f examples/tpr.yml`
+2. `kubectl create -f examples/vault2secrets.yml`
+3. Modify `examples/generic-secret.yml` with your `VAULT TOKEN` and deploy
+4. Modify `examples/example-custom-secret.yml` and deploy